Welcome to the University of Maryland, class of 2022!

 In addition to Amazon Prime, other websites have price comparisons, because sometimes the cheapest books can’t be found on Amazon.
 On BookFinder.com, type in your book’s ISBN number (listed on the school website) and the website will do all of the work for you.

-UMD has one of the most expansive campus shuttle bus systems in the nation, with over 20 bus routes that can take you anywhere from apartments in the Varsity and the View to Hyattsville, Greenbelt or Silver Spring.
+UMD’s Department of Transportation Services, or DOTS, has one of the most expansive shuttle bus systems in the nation, with more than 20 routes.
+Not only can these buses take you all across the campus, they also go anywhere from apartments like the Varsity and The View to Hyattsville or Silver Spring.

-Most on-campus buses run every five minutes after 5:30 p.m., with off-campus bus schedules varying.
-You can find bus maps and times on the DOTS website, dots.umd.edu.
-Find out how soon the next bus you want is coming with the NextBus website and app.
+Most on-campus buses run several times an hour after 5:30 p.m., with off-campus bus schedules varying.
+You can see bus maps and times on dots.umd.edu.
+Find out how soon the next bus you want is coming with the NextBus website, text line and app.

 Many parking lots will be closing or changing in size with all of the construction going on around campus, so be sure to check the DOTS website and Diamondback news coverage periodically for updates.